Trivernis/silo/README.md

 `home` in this case would either be `{FOLDERID_Profile}` on Windows or `$HOME` on Linux and MacOS.
 The `ignored` setting can be used to ignore certain files using an array of glob-strings.

-Now add some files to the repos root directory.
+Now add some files to a directory `content` in the repo.
 Normal files get just copied over.
 Subdirectories are created and copied as well, unless they themselves contain a `dirs.toml` file that specifies a different location.